 - Street lighting

-We have an agreement from our local County Councils to ensure new or replacement streetlights in the National Park are a maximum of 3000K colour lighting and, unless for heritage purposes, are full cut off with zero upward light.
+We have an agreement from our Local Authorities to ensure new or replacement streetlights in the National Park are a maximum of 3000K colour lighting and, unless for heritage purposes, are full cut off with zero upward light.

 - Existing lighting

 Most lighting in the National Park is already ‘good’ lighting.
 However, when replacing lighting we want people to think about what they are choosing.
 Head to our Dark Skies Friendly lighting page for more info.
-The National Park Authority will soon be offering grants to help pay for changes to existing non-residential properties.
+The National Park Authority may be able to offer a grant to help pay for changes to existing non-residential properties

 - Tourism and appreciation of our Night Sky